acl-org/emnlp-2020-virtual-conference/doc/deployment_aws.md

 into your website, e.g. `virtual.2020.emnlp.org`!
 It should greet you with a dummy website.
 If not, refer to the `Troubleshooting` section of this guide!

+## Setting up Mail

+We will use a dedicated email address that sends invitations.
+Users can reply to this mail in case they have problems.
+To do that, first go to [Amazon SES](https://console.aws.amazon.com/ses) and create and verify your address.

+Then go to AWS Cognito, under `Message Customizations`, select your mail in the `FROM email address ARN`, `FROM email address` and `REPLY-TO email address`.

+Users will use this mail then when asking for help so you should closely monitor this address.

 ## Autodeploy via Github Actions

 This repository comes with an action to build and deploy this repository automatically.
 To set it up, do the following: